isomerpages/mas-moneysense/_investments/Financial Advisory Process.md

 assess if it meets your needs.
 If you are not happy, you may ask them to show you something else.
 Do not feel compelled to buy the product, even if there is a 14-day free-look period for some products.</p>
-<p><strong>If you disagree with the recommendation</strong>, tell your FA
+<p>If you disagree with the recommendation, tell your FA representative what
-representative what you really need.
+you really need.
 For example, if you want protection coverage and not investment, be clear about this.
 Otherwise, you may end up paying for something you do not need or want.
 Do ask for other recommendations.</p>
 <p>If you decide not to take up their offer and choose to buy a different
 product, it is your responsibility to check if the product you selected suits you.</p>
 <h3>After Buying Insurance Or Investing</h3>
-<p><strong>If you change your mind,</strong> remember that you should do so
+<p><strong>If you change your mind, remember that you should do so within the free-look period</strong>.
-within the <strong>free-look period</strong>.
 You can go back to the product provider to inform them.
 The free-look period enables you to cancel your policy for any reason.</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Insurance: 14 days from the date you receive your policy documents</p>